-We offer a 50% discount of our emergency attendance fee to students of registered schools and pre-schools and junior members, aged 17 years and under, of registered sporting clubs.
-The 50% discount applies to the attendance fee only and does not include any further out-of-pocket expenses such as x-rays and blood tests.
+We offer a 50 per cent discount of our emergency attendance fee to students of registered schools and preschools and junior members of registered sporting clubs, aged 17 years and younger.
+The 50 per cent discount applies to the attendance fee only and does not include any further out-of-pocket expenses, such as x-rays and blood tests.

-If you attend the Cabrini Emergency Department as a result of a sporting incident, your club insurance may cover some of your medical costs.
-Please take your receipts to the club once they have been paid for possible re-imbursement.
+If you attend our ED as a result of a sporting incident, your club insurance may cover some of your medical costs.
+Please take your receipts to the club once they have been paid for possible reimbursement.